musimathicslab/MarcoSmilesVR/README.md

 The algorithm iteratively updates Q-values based on observed rewards, guiding the agent towards making optimal decisions.

-In the context of the scripts within the _"Q-Table"_ folder:

 The scripts facilitate the training and testing of an agent based on Q-Learning.
 Throughout the training phase, a Q-Table is generated, containing, for each state, the recommended action.
 This table is saved in a CSV file for subsequent use during execution.